antaldaniel/reprex/content/observatories/greendeal/index.md

 </tr>
 <tr class="odd">
 <td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/Gold_panning_at_Bonanza_Creek_4x6.png" caption="**Never seen data**<br>" numbered="false" >}}</td>
 <td style="text-align: left;">The <a href="https://eur-lex.europa.eu/eli/dir/2019/1024/oj" target = "_blank">2019/1024 directive</a> on <i>open data and the re-use of public sector information</i> of the European Union (which is an extension and modernization of the earlier directives on <i>re-use of public sector information</i> since 2003) makes data gathered in EU institutions, national institutions, and municipalities, as well as state-owned companies legally available.
 According to the <a href="https://data.europa.eu/sites/default/files/edp_creating_value_through_open_data_0.pdf" target = "_blank">European Data Portal</a> the estimated historical cost of the data released annually is in the billions of euros.
 But if this data is a gold mine, its full potential can only be unlocked by an experienced data mining partner like Reprex.
 Here is why: data is not readily downloadable; it sits in various obsolete file formats in disorganized databases; it is documented in various languages, or not documented at all; it is plagued with various processing errors.
-We make the powerful promise <a href="http://dataobservatory.eu/post/2021-06-18-gold-without-rush/" target = "_blank">Government Budget Allocations for R&D in Environment</a> of the EU legislation a reality in the field of the Green Deal policy context.</td>
+We make the powerful promise of <a href="http://dataobservatory.eu/post/2021-06-18-gold-without-rush/" target = "_blank">open data</a> of the EU legislation a reality in the field of the Green Deal policy context.</td>
 </tr>
 </tbody>
 </table>